On the Nature of Attention Sink that Shapes Decoding Strategy in Omni-LLMs: Method

 We then rotate the head output by adding a gated projection onto sink direction:

 where $\gamma > 0$ controls the rotation strength.
 This gating selectively and adaptively strengthens heads that are strongly aligned with the sink value direction.

-\subpara{Sink information enhancement via mask relaxation.} Our analysis in \cref{subsec:q3} showed that sink tokens already encode global information, and that enriching this via causal mask relaxation yields consistent improvements (\cref{tab:crossattn}).
+\subpara{Sink information enhancement via mask relaxation.} Our analysis in \cref{subsec:q3} showed that sink tokens already encode the bias direction stably, and that enriching this via causal mask relaxation yields consistent improvements (\cref{tab:crossattn}).
 We implement this by relaxing the causal mask at a selected layer $\ell_{\mathrm{enh}}$.
 At layer $\ell_{\mathrm{enh}}$, attention for sink positions $s \in \mathcal{S}^{(\ell_{\mathrm{enh}})}$ is computed without the causal constraint.
 Concretely, for sink positions, we remove the causal mask and compute

 allowing sink queries to attend to the full sequence.
 The relaxed attention is then used to compute the corresponding head outputs

 which replace the masked outputs at sink positions.